 If you try my recipe for Easy Chard Gratin, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.

 - 4 tbsp unsalted butter, divided, half with the bread crumbs, half with the greens

 - 1 1/2 lbs Swiss chard, or a mix with turnip greens, beet greens, kale, spinach

 - 1 tbsp flour

 - Heat oven to 350F.

-- Melt 2 tablespoons of butter and toss it with the bread crumbs.
+- Make the Bread Crumbs: Melt 2 tablespoons of butter and toss it with the bread crumbs.
 Spread out the bread crumbs on a baking sheet and bake for 8-10, stirring occasionally, until golden brown.